 Interpreting customer emotions through data — a video with M. Ali Nasim

 Ps.
 If you'd like to multitask while listening to the interview, we have our Spotify podcast embedded below.

 Our interview with M. Ali Nasim on interpreting customer emotions

 How can brands achieve customer centricity through digital transformation?

 It's an interesting question.
 And before we jump onto that question itself, you know, let's go a little bit back.
 Not that far, but maybe 5 to 10 years back, you may be used to have this thing called a funnel, right?
 We all remember that.
 You have to have marketing at the top, sales and then service.
 And we're assuming that we can have this sequence and have business processes and SOPs around that sequence and expect the customer to follow in line, right?

 Stand in the queue, fill in the form, wait 24 hours or whatever, that might be right.
 So, whatever that business process was supposed to manage the standard operating procedures, and the customer hated that.

 So, when they had the empowerment, that smartphone social media, they actually, you know, came back with vengeance, right?

 So, you think about the business process and the funnel and all of those things on one end on the other end, there's a customer who has a life, right, whose been roaming around, doing their business, being with their family, so they are going through a journey.

 What matters for them is the journey.
-Their self.
 It doesn't matter what your SOPs are or whether you have a funnel of some sort.
 That's a big sort of dilemma, right?
 As a company, as a brand, we used to think about the process.